bmax121/APatch/doc/en/faq.md

 ## How does AKP root?

+Root access is a feature provided by KP.
+KP modifies the "cred" structure to set the UID to 0 (root user) and all capabilities to 1.
+Additionally, it utilizes SELinux hooks to grant tasks access to all permissions.
+KP hooks into system calls to provide this capability to user-space, and this system call is referred to as SuperCall.
-Root access is provided by KP.
-KP achieves root access by hooking system calls, which are called SuperCall.
-SuperCall requires a credential called SuperKey, and SuperCall can only be successfully invoked when the SuperKey is correct.
-If the SuperKey is incorrect, the caller remains unaware.
+To invoke SuperCall, a credential is required, known as the SuperKey.
+Successful invocation of SuperCall depends on the correctness of the SuperKey.
+If the SuperKey is incorrect, the caller remains unaffected.

-By invoking SuperCall, you can grant root access to yourself, a running process, or even a thread of an Android application without affecting others.

-The granularity of permissions in KP is a Task in the kernel, which is the finest granularity.
-The specific permissions for a Task have not been further divided at this time, but it is not difficult to achieve the finest granularity if needed.

 ## How to invoke the su command?

-AKP achieves root access through system calls, but the su command is not provided at the moment.
-It will be added later.
+The `su` command is not currently available and will be added after the development of KPM is complete, including root authorization management.
-You can use `kpatch -k your_skey --su` as a substitute.
-By compiling the manager, you can obtain `kpatch`.
+For now, you can use the command `kpatch your_skey --su` as a substitute for the `su` command.

 ## Will AKP be detected?

 All the functions of KP are implemented in the kernel and only exported through system calls.
 KP does not make any modifications in the user space, does not modify Selinux, create processes or files, or occupy ports.
 Therefore, it cannot be detected.

-To my knowledge, the only trace of KP is that it allocates some memory in the kernel space, resulting in an additional line in `/sys/kernel/debug/memblock`.
-However, this cannot be used for detection.
-If necessary, I can remove this as well.

 ## Can it coexist with KernelSU and Magisk?